zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

     >**Note:** Bookmark the **Launch Access the Data Lake using Autonomous Database and Data Catalog Workshop** page for quicker access.
 You will refer to the resources listed on this page several time in this workshop.

-## Task 2: Create, Import, and Edit a Glossary
+## Task 2: Create and Import a Glossary

 In this task, you create a new and empty business glossary in your Data Catalog instance.
 Next, you import an existing glossary that you will download to your local file system into the new glossary.
 A business glossary is a managed vocabulary of business terms and concepts that can be used across your department or organization.
 A business glossary is organized in the hierarchy of categories, sub categories, and terms.
 Business concepts are common across teams or departments in an organization.
 When such common concepts are managed and organized formally through a business glossary, the teams within an organization are enabled to collaborate better and use the same vocabulary.
 For detailed information on using business glossaries, see [Using Business Glossaries](https://docs.oracle.com/en-us/iaas/data-catalog/using/enrich-business-glossary.htm) in the _Oracle Cloud Infrastructure_ documentation.